Future of Work

 Hands of a barista and customer buying take out coffee in cafe

 The news surrounding Starbucks’ new hybrid policy has been stirring up quite a bit of conversation lately.
+Most recently, Starbucks has threatened to fire employees who do not comply with their return to office mandate.
 To be honest, it’s a tricky situation.
 A policy that appears to favor the CEO’s remote work style while requiring most employees to be in the office, at their desk, three days a week naturally raises some questions.

 However, as we all know, challenges often present opportunities.
 This is Starbucks’ chance to step up and demonstrate what a truly inclusive and effective hybrid work culture can look like.